 See the library reading list for this module (Canterbury)

-* identify causes of financial crises and the various sources of their origins
+2 Identify causes of financial crises and the various sources of their origins and use these to describe or comment upon aspects of current research

-* critically evaluate the costs of financial crises and efficacy of policy responses
+6 Critically evaluate the costs of financial crises and efficacy of policy responses.

 Back to top